achorg/ach-gatsby-site/content/news/2013/05/digital-humanities-2013/index.md

 After a hiatus of a couple of years the *Please Ask!
 Do Tell!* stickers will be back with a vengence, complete with a new design.
 Don’t be shy, ask and tell!

-<div style="width: 350px;">Someone with this sticker may have some advice to offer or know about an interesting DH job – please feel free to ask them!</div>
+Someone with this sticker may have some advice to offer or know about an interesting DH job – please feel free to ask them!

-<div style="width: 350px;">Someone with this sticker is looking for professional advice and/or job opportunities, so if you have something to offer, please let them know!</div>Pick up your sticker(s) at the ACH display near the DH 2013 registration tables!
+Someone with this sticker is looking for professional advice and/or job opportunities, so if you have something to offer, please let them know!
+Pick up your sticker(s) at the ACH display near the DH 2013 registration tables!

 Join ACH
 --------